Executive Director: Christopher Cotton (firstname.lastname@example.org)

 Administrative Assistant: Sharon Sullivan (email@example.com)

 JDI Leadership Group

 is the holder of the Jarislowsky Deutsch Chair in Economic and Financial Policy at Queen’s University.
-He is a leading international expert on the topic of campaign finance reform, and regularly provides advice to governments and NGOs on the financing and evaluation of international development projects.
+He is a leading international expert on the topic of campaign finance reform, and regularly provides advice to governments and NGOs on the financing and evaluation of social sector and international development projects.
 Currently, he is the Lead External Evaluator for the UK’s Girls’ Education Challenge project in Zimbabwe.

 is a leading expert on income distribution and applied labour market analysis.
 He was a co-founder of the Canadian Econometric Study Group, co-initiator of the Canadian Household Panel Survey initiative, co-founding member of the Canadian Employment Research Forum, and Chair of the Data Liberation Initiative.
 He has served as adviser to numerous government departments and agencies.
 He was Editor of Canadian Public Policy/Analyse de Politiques

 from 1995 to 2002, Director of the John Deutsch Institute from 2001 to 2009, and President of the Candian Economic Association from 2015 to 2016, during which time he led the academic push to return the long form census to Canada.